 Log level output and description

-Before starting, ensure that your development kit is powered on and connected and that your terminal emulator is configured properly as we did in steps 2 to 4 in Exercise 1.
+Before starting, ensure that your development kit is powered on and connected and that your terminal emulator is configured properly as we did in steps 2 through 4 in Exercise 1.

 Make sure to save the prj.conf file (Ctrl+S).
 Adding the CONFIG_LOG=y will include the logger module source code into the build.